squaresapp/rawjs/readme.md

 It turns out, this is all you need to create very complex UIs. **You don't need React, Vue, Angular**, or any of the others.
 These things are complicated UI sub-systems that run around behind the scenes and do a bunch of weird magic for you in order to keep your view in sync with your data.
 You have to do things their way, otherwise, the magic won't work.

-But by making controllers that are just plain TypeScript classes, and storing view state and everything else directly in the DOM, you can **drop out the complexities associated with model/view synchronization**.
+But by making controllers that are just plain TypeScript classes, and using the DOM itself as the backing store for view state, you can **drop out the complexities associated with model/view synchronization**.
+The view, the controller, and even (to some degree) the model become **one and the same**.
 Some devs will shudder at this.
 But by organizing your code like this, you can end up with a code base that is **vastly** less complex, easier to debug, and exhibits less surprising behavior.

-Unfortunately, it's very hard to illustrate these benefits with silly 5-line [code-golf](https://en.wikipedia.org/wiki/Code_golf) style examples.
+Unfortunately, it's very hard to illustrate the benefit with silly 5-line [code-golf](https://en.wikipedia.org/wiki/Code_golf) style examples.
 The real test is how easy it is to iterate and debug a 50K LoC app with hundreds of components.
 As someone who has now built a few complex apps with Hut, there's now zero chance of me using React to build an app from scratch.

 ## Why Use Hut?